CERIT-SC/gromacs-tuner/README.md

     ```

     This script submits the specified `.tpr` file to the API.
 The API will return a JSON response containing a `tuner_run_id`.

+    The API is protected using HTTP Basic Auth.
+You must provide the `admin` username and the password configured in the Kubernetes Secret when accessing any endpoint.

 2.  **Poll Job Status:**